davepinch/pinchy.cc/collections/_topics/people/paulo-coelho/quotes/you-are-what-you-believe-yourself-to-be.md

   - YOU ARE STRONG
 tags:
   - Paulo Coelho
-  - Quote
+  - quote
-  - You
+  - you
-  - Yourself
+  - yourself
 ---